 In your capacity as a professor, supervisor, colleague, teacher, or volunteer coordinator, you may be asked to write a reference letter for someone who is interested in attending law school.

-Before you agree, make sure that you are prepared to give a glowing endorsement for the person.
-If you don’t feel that you are familiar enough with his or her work habits and qualifications, or you don’t feel that they would make a strong candidate, it is better to politely decline to write the reference.
+This is a big responsibility, since reference letters play a role in which applicants law schools admit.
+So before you agree to write a reference letter, make sure that you are prepared to give a glowing endorsement.
+If you don’t feel that you are familiar enough with the person's work habits and qualifications—or you don’t feel that they would make a strong candidate—it is best to politely decline to write the reference.

-You might say that you don’t feel that you know them well enough to provide enough detail to be effective as a reference.
+Don't overthink how to tell the person you won't be writing a reference for their law school application.
+You can simply say you're too busy to take on the task.
+Or, you might say that you don’t feel that you know them well enough to provide enough detail to be effective as a reference.

 For a reference for law school, you can focus on skills like writing, communication, organization, critical thinking, integrity, and logical thinking.
 Try to provide specific examples of when you were impressed by the candidate’s skills in key areas.